Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

 This single query will retrieve 10 collection and 10 products for each collection with just one network request.
-Since it only retries a small subset of properties for each resource it's also **much** more bandwidth-efficient than fetching 100 complete resources via conventional REST.
+Since it only retrieves a small subset of properties for each resource it's also **much** more bandwidth-efficient than fetching 100 complete resources via conventional REST.

 But what if you need to get more than 10 products in each collection?

 ### Pagination [⤴](#table-of-contents)

-While it may convenient to assume that a single network request will suffice for loading all collections and products, that may be somewhat naive.
+While it may be convenient to assume that a single network request will suffice for loading all collections and products, but that may be naive.
 The best practice is to paginate results.
 Since the Buy SDK is built on top of GraphQL, it inherits the concept of `edges` and `nodes`.

 Learn more about [pagination in GraphQL](http://graphql.org/learn/pagination/).